 result = clamp(result, 0.0, 1.0);

 Close to the fovea, all 8 bands survive — full detail.
 In the parafovea, the finest bands (serifs, thin strokes) drop out first.
 You can still read words but individual letterforms lose their character.
 Further out, letter-body bands fade — shapes become blobs.
 In the far periphery, only the coarsest bands and the DC residual remain: you see buttons and layout blocks but not their labels.
-With half-octave spacing, each transition step is smaller than the old octave-spaced system — the degradation gradient is smoother.

 The DoG decomposition captures frequency-selective attenuation but not the full mongrel texture model.
 True summary statistics include orientation distributions, phase correlations, and cross-scale feature conjunctions that our isotropic bands discard.
 Adding oriented DoG filters — even just horizontal/vertical — would double the texture lookups but could capture the anisotropy of real V1 receptive fields (Gabor-like, phase-sensitive).
 The gap between our real-time approximation and a full Rosenholtz-style synthesis is where future work lives.